-It follows that the committed and dedicated Christian who has direct transcendental experience of the love of God faces an uphill and difficult struggle in attempting to re-introduce the full breadth of Jesus' original vision into the contemporary Church.
-The Catholic Church has a long history of isolating and excommunicating Christians whose views fall outside of acceptable official norms.
-The Christian who attempts to breathe relevance and vitality into the temporal power base of Christianity, perhaps by working for the ordination of women in a male-dominated system, will need to move slowly, carefully and cautiously.
+It follows that the committed and dedicated Christian

+who has direct transcendental experience of the love of God

+faces an uphill and difficult struggle in attempting to re-introduce the full breadth of Jesus' original vision into the contemporary Church.

+The Catholic Church has a long history of isolating and excommunicating christians whose views fall outside of acceptable official norms.

+The Christian who attempts to breathe relevance and vitality into the temporal power base of Christianity, perhaps by working for the ordination of women in a male-dominated system, will need to move slowly, carefully and Cautiously.

-Careful study and practice of the power discipline, as taught in chapter 3 of The beginner's guide to enlightenment, will enable the Christian seeking to transform the Church from within to deal with obstruction from those in authority.
-Reality will inevitably unfold in its own way; your task is always to Act in harmony with the flow of reality.
-The perfect vehicle for God's love knows that all obstructions to unity with God are the will of God, and it is God alone who will deal with those who obstruct across endless lifetimes.
+Careful study and practice of the power discipline, as taught in chapter 3 of The beginner's guide to enlightenment, will enable the Christian Seeking to transform the Church from within to deal with obstruction from those in authority.
+Reality will inevitably unfold in its own way; your task is always to ACT in harmony with the flow of reality.

+that all obstructions

+to unity with God are the will of God,

+and it is God alone who will deal with those

+who obstruct across endless lifetimes.